SteveBinary/NixOS-configuration/README.md

 1. Run a graphical NixOS-installer image (the permissions/authentication can be a problem on the minimal ISOs).
 2. Set a password for the `nixos` user via `passwd`.
-3. Run the following command from the root of this repository and use the just created password when promted:
+3. Run the following command from the root of this repository and use the just created password when promted.
+   **Note:** If there is already an existing `hardware-configuration.nix`, you don't need the corresponding options.
    ```shell
    nix run github:nix-community/nixos-anywhere -- \
      --flake .#orville \